ctesta01/Simulacron3/README.md

   var_estimator = function(data) var(data$x)
 )

 # Define a summary statistics function
+#
+# An estimator can potentially return a lot more data than can be stored
+# in one row of results, so the summary_stats functions are used to
+# condense that information down.
+Here they're not doing very much, but
+# in more advanced simulations we will see why they're crucial.
 summary_func <- function(iter = NULL, est_results, data = NULL) {
   data.frame(
     mean_est = est_results$mean_estimator,